juliangut/slim-routing/README.md

 * `placeholders`, optional, array of regex for path placeholders
 * `middleware`, optional, array of middleware to be added to the route
 * `priority`, optional, integer for ordering route registration.
 The order is global among all loaded routes.
 Negative routes get loaded first (defaults to 0)

+_What tells apart groups from routes is the presence of the `routes` key_

 ## Route composition